Home Wireless Broadband FAQ

 Is there a cancellation fee for Home Wireless Broadband?

 Home Wireless Broadband is only available on a no lock-in contract, so there's no Contract Break Fee if you choose to cancel.
-To avoid any modem non-return fee, simply return the modem to us within 21 days of cancellation.
+To avoid any Non-Return Fee for the modem, simply return the modem to us within 21 days of cancellation.

 Please refer to our Pricing Schedule for more details.